Julie C. Dao: Career

-Forest of a Thousand Lanterns has been optioned for television by NBC Universal.

 In 2018, Dao published the companion novel to Forest of a Thousand Lanterns, titled Kingdom of the Blazing Phoenix.
 The second book in the Rise of the Empress duology continues the story from the perspective of an exiled princess determined to take back her rightful throne.
 The book received the honor of Junior Library Guild Selection and garnered a starred review from School Library Journal, which wrote that "the importance of storytelling and of family, biological and chosen, will resonate deeply with readers."
 Booklist called the characters "complex and intriguing; villains are admirably drawn so the reader sees their path," and Eric Smith of Paste also praised Dao's "beautiful writing and imaginative storytelling."

 In 2019, Dao published her third novel, Song of the Crimson Flower, set in the same world as the Rise of the Empress duology, about a nobleman's daughter who must make amends to the would-be lover she cruelly rejected by freeing him of a witch's curse.
 The book was named a 2019 Junior Guild Library Selection, as well as one of Bank Street College of Education's Best Children's Books of the Year.
 Of the novel, Publishers Weekly said "Dao’s latest fuses beats of Cyrano de Bergerac with elements from her Rise of the Empress duology to create an East Asian–influenced tale of love, greed, politics, addiction, and found family," while School Library Journal predicted that "this will appeal to lovers of fairy-tale retellings and new fantasy worlds."

-In October 2020, Dao will publish Broken Wish, the first in a quartet in which each book will be written by a different YA author and published by Disney Hyperion.
-The series will explore an intricate curse that ties characters together across time and continent.
+In October 2020, Dao released Broken Wish, the first in a quartet in which each book is written by a different YA author for Disney Books.
+The series explores an intricate curse that ties characters together across time and continent.
 Dao's novel centers on Elva, a young woman in the village of Hanau, who hides her powers and visions from the world.
 Yet, when she accidentally witnesses a horrifying vision of the future, she decides she must do everything she can to prevent it.

+Beginning in 2022, Dao published her three-book action-adventure series for middle-grade readers, comprising Team Chu and the Battle of Blackwood Arena, Team Chu and the Epic Hero Quest, and Team Chu and the Wild Ghost Chase.

+In October 2024, Dao published her first adult novel, Now Comes the Mist, a retelling of Bram Stoker's Dracula centered around Lucy Westenra, to be followed by the sequel, So Blooms the Dawn, in late 2025.